IRamNoc/iznes/readme.md

 #### The `onDrop` event

 The on drop event is the standard way to recieve data from the file drop component, it emits an event object with a files property, an array of file objects.

-An example of a files array.
+Here's an example of an event object with the files array in it;

 ```typescript
 {